Bgolearn: a Unified Bayesian Optimization Framework for Accelerating Materials Discovery: Results

-Subsequent experimental validation, shown in Fig.~\ref{fig:realcase}\textbf{b}, indicates that the first schedule achieved a yield strength of 798$\pm$2~MPa with a total elongation of 38.2$\pm$0.2\%, whereas the second achieved 726$\pm$4~MPa and 44.7$\pm$0.7\%, respectively.
-Notably, the experimentally validated result of the first schedule lies outside the Pareto front defined by the original training data, while the second is located near the Pareto front, demonstrating Bgolearn’s ability to move beyond known process boundaries and uncover previously unexplored, superior strength–ductility combinations.
+Subsequent experimental validation, shown in Fig.~\ref{fig:realcase}\textbf{b}, demonstrated that the first schedule achieved a yield strength of 798$\pm$2~MPa with a total elongation of 38.2$\pm$0.2\%, whereas the second schedule achieved 726$\pm$4~MPa and 44.7$\pm$0.7\%, respectively.
+Notably, the experimentally validated result corresponding to the first schedule lies outside the Pareto front defined by the original training dataset, while the second schedule is located near the Pareto front boundary.